DeniCastro/CompSciAEA/README.md

 # CompSciAEA
- comprehensive repository for teaching Computer Science at AEA.
+ A comprehensive repository for teaching Computer Science at AEA.
 Includes materials on programming, algorithms, databases, and computer logic.